manursutil/py-template/README.md

 ## A Note from the Author

-Py-Template started as a tool I built for my own workflow so it is a very opinionated way to spin up Python projects with the tools I use most frequently.
+UVForge started as a tool I built for my own workflow so it is a very opinionated way to spin up Python projects with the tools I use most frequently.

-That said, I’d love to make it useful for a broader audience.If you use a different stack, need extra integrations, or have ideas for improvement, please open an issue or PR.
+That said, I'd love to make it useful for a broader audience.
+If you use a different stack, need extra integrations, or have ideas for improvement, please open an issue or PR.

-Together we can make Py-Template a universal scaffolding tool for modern Python projects 🚀
+Together we can make UVForge a universal scaffolding tool for modern Python projects 🚀

 See [CONTRIBUTING.md](/docs/contributing.md) for guidelines on how to get involved.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments